-NESA will be notified as soon as possible of all HSC student movements, should a student change schools. □ For students who transfer to NCAPAHS before Term 4 Year 11 (or before the School Assessments commence) no action is necessary.
-The student would simply be assessed with all the other students in the course at Northmead. □ No student can commence a Board Developed HSC Course unless the Principal is satisfied that the Preliminary Course requirements have been met.
-NESA has to be notified. □ For students who transfer to NCAPAHS between the commencements of assessments in a particular course and before the 30th June in an HSC examination year, Northmead is to prepare final assessments based on those tasks, which the students complete at Northmead.
-Any information forwarded from the previous school may also be taken into account. □ For students who transfer to NCAPAHS after 30th June, student's previous school is to provide the assessments.
-In these cases, the student's moderated assessment will be determined using the scaled examination performance of the previous school. $\hfill \Box$ For students who transfer in from interstate or overseas only tasks undertaken at Northmead should be assessed. □ For students who repeat Year 12, an assessment will be based on that current year only.
+For students who transfer to NCAPAHS before Term 4 Year 11 (or before the School Assessments commence) no action is necessary.
+The student would simply be assessed with all the other students in the course at Northmead.

+NESA will be notified as soon as possible of all HSC student movements, should a student change

+- □ No student can commence a Board Developed HSC Course unless the Principal is satisfied that the Preliminary Course requirements have been met.
+NESA has to be notified. - □ For students who transfer to NCAPAHS between the commencements of assessments in a particular course and before the 30th June in an HSC examination year, Northmead is to prepare final assessments based on those tasks, which the students complete at Northmead.
+Any information forwarded from the previous school may also be taken into account. - □ For students who transfer to NCAPAHS after 30th June, student's previous school is to provide the assessments.
+In these cases, the student's moderated assessment will be determined using the scaled examination performance of the previous school. - □ For students who transfer in from interstate or overseas only tasks undertaken at Northmead should be assessed. - □ For students who repeat Year 12, an assessment will be based on that current year only.